Winston Salem State University

 Number of HIV Doctors: 53 ****

-Number of Students to be Trained: Nursing - 100
+Number of Students Trained to Date: Nursing - 83

 Founded in 1892, Winston-Salem State University (WSSU) has distinguished itself as a historically black constituent institution of the University of North Carolina.
 It offers a rich curriculum rooted in a high-quality, liberal education.